PaulRBerg/prb-contracts/README.md

 - Well-documented via NatSpec comments
 - Thoroughly tested with Foundry

-I created this library for my own use, to avoid having to maintain the same contracts in different repositories.
-If you find it useful too, that's a win-win.
+I initially created this library to streamline my personal workflow, as I was tired of having to maintain identical contracts across multiple repositories.
+However, if you find this library beneficial to your own projects, that's a win-win situation for both of us.

 ## Install